digital-asset/docs.daml.com/docs/2.7.1/docs/canton/usermanual/performance.rst

 single node that, by design, hosts all contracts.
-Instead, participant nodes are involved in transactions that operate on the ledger state on a strict need-to-know basis (data minimization), only exchanging (encrypted) information on the domains used as coordination points for the given input contracts.
-For example, if participants Alice and Bank transact on an i-owe-you contract on domain A, another participant Bob, or another domain B, does not receive a single bit related to this transaction.
+Instead, participant nodes are involved in transactions that operate on the ledger state on a strict need-to-know basis (data minimization), only exchanging (encrypted) information on the sync domains used as coordination points for the given input contracts.
+For example, if participants Alice and Bank transact on an i-owe-you contract on sync domain A, another participant Bob, or another sync domain B, does not receive a single bit related to this transaction.
 This is in contrast to blockchains, where each node has to process each block regardless of how active or directly affected they are by a given transaction.
 This lends itself to a micro-service approach that can scale horizontally.

-The micro-services deployment of Canton includes the set of participant and domain nodes (hereafter, "participant" or "participants" and "domain" or "domains" respectively), as well as the services internal to the domain (e.g., Topology Manager).
+The micro-services deployment of Canton includes the set of participant and sync domain nodes (hereafter, "participant" or "participants" and "sync domain" or "sync domains" respectively), as well as the services internal to the sync domain (e.g., Topology Manager).
 In general, each Canton micro-service follows the best practice of having its own local database which increases throughput.
 Deploying a service to its